wongshiyuen/Pneumonia_Classification_ResNet50/README.md

 |resnet50_4.py         |Same as v3, plus Mixup augmentation with constant alpha values {0.05, 0.1, 0.2}
 |resnet50_5.py         |Same as v3, plus Mixup augmentation with linear‑decaying alpha (max=0.2, decay=2)

-Note:
+**Notes:**
 * Early stopping is implemented in all versions.
 * Validation loss is used as a tiebreaker in versions 3–5.
 * Mixup augmentation is introduced in versions 4 and 5 with different alpha strategies.
 * Files include code for creating confusion matrices, classification reports, and ROC curves.

 ## Requirements
-* Python ≥ 3.8 (version 3.11.9 for reproducibility)
+* Python ≥ 3.8 (tested with version 3.11.9)
-* PyTorch ≥ 1.10 (version 2.5.1+cu121 for reproducibility)
+* PyTorch ≥ 1.10 (tested with version 2.5.1+cu121)
-* torchvision ≥ 0.11 (version 0.20.1+cu121 for reproducibility)
+* torchvision ≥ 0.11 (tested with version 0.20.1+cu121)
-* numpy (version 2.1.3 for reproducibility)
+* numpy (tested with version 2.1.3)
-* matplotlib (version 3.10.3 for reproducibility)
+* matplotlib (tested with version 3.10.3)
-* seaborn (version 0.13.2 for reproducibility)
+* seaborn (tested with version 0.13.2)
-* psutil (version 7.1.3 for reproducibility)
+* psutil (tested with version 7.1.3)
-* scikit‑learn (version 1.7.1 for reproducibility)
+* scikit‑learn (tested with version 1.7.1)

 ## Getting Started
 The following are the procedures for downloading and training the models in this repository using the Chest X-ray Images (Pneumonia) dataset:

 1. Download the Chest X-ray Images (Pneumonia) dataset from Kaggle (or any other available repositories).
 The dataset contains 3 main folders ('train', 'test', and 'val'), with 2 subfolders ('normal' and 'pneumonia') in each folder.
-2. Download the '.py' file of interest (or all of them) from the 'experiments' section of this repository.
-Ensure the '.py' file(s) are downloaded into the same folder as the 'train', 'test', and 'val' folders.
+2. Download the '.py' file of interest (or all of them) from the 'experiments' section, as well as 'requirements.txt', from this repository.
+Ensure the file(s) are downloaded into the same folder containing the 'train', 'test', and 'val' subfolders.
-3. Open cmd, change directory to where dataset folder is located.
+3. Open cmd/terminal and change directory to dataset folder.
+4. Install required packages by typing 'pip install -r requirements.txt' into cmd.
-4. Run the '.py' file of interest by typing 'python <insert '.py' filename here>'
+5. Run the '.py' file of interest by typing 'python <insert '.py' filename here>' into cmd.

 ## Results
 |File                                  |Test Data Accuracy (%)